nordew/UploadApp/README.md

   - `GET /images/get-all`: Retrieve all uploaded images.
   - `GET /images/get`: Retrieve an image by its size (100, 75, 50, or 25).
 Requires authentication.

-## Code Structure

-The project's code is organized as follows:

-- **Routes:** Authentication and image-related routes are defined in the respective route groups.

-- **Middleware:** Authentication middleware is used to secure image-related routes.

-- **Data Models:**
-  - `Image`: Represents the structure of an uploaded image.
-  - `SignInInput`: Input structure for user sign-in.
-  - `SignUpInput`: Input structure for user registration.

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/your-username/UploadHub.git`